Do you have questions or comments for PUMP? We’d love to hear from you.

 PUMP has been involved with regional advocacy initiatives since 1998, and we have been encouraging young professionals to participate in local policy by hosting interest forums and political debates, including county executive and mayoral debates, forums on transportation and public smoking, healthcare, and energy policy.
 Our work in advocacy and public policy takes PUMP beyond an organization serving young adults in the region through social connection.
 Our advocacy priorities include supporting a vibrant, diverse, connected community; equitable opportunities for success; equitable access to health and wellness; and active and engaged residents.

 PUMP hosted the first-ever statewide conference of young people back in 2002, and we now host between 30 and 40 civic, social, and educational events annually.

 PUMP has partnered in the past with many organizations, including Urban League Young Professionals of Greater Pittsburgh, Global Switchboard, Pittsburgh Downtown Partnership, All for All, Bike Pittsburgh, Vibrant Pittsburgh, A+ Schools, and more.

 Deep Roots in Working with Young People

 For over 20 years, PUMP has been at the forefront of bringing together a diverse coalition of young people and community partners committed to change.
-Today, we have a membership of more than 10,000 and we reach nearly 30,000 young people annually.
+Today, we have a membership of more than 10,000 and we reach over 20,000 young people annually.